 / Equity & Inclusion

-Shernett has authored two university courses titled Equity & Inclusion in the classroom and Equity & Diversity Specialists.
+Shernett (she/her) has authored two university courses titled Equity & Inclusion in the classroom and Equity & Diversity Specialists.
 She has trained corporations, government agencies, police services and school boards in equity, diversity, anti-oppression and anti-black racism.

 Shelly is also an Ambassador for the International Day of Pink, an organization dedicated to fighting for equality and acceptance for the 2SLGBTQIA community and has established herself as a sought-after leader whose influence resonates across Ontario and beyond.

 Ryan (she/her) studied at the University of Manitoba and York University, focusing on the power relations that work to oppress racialized people.
 Ryan serves as the Executive of Equity and Inclusion for Willow Youth Network.
 She is a passionate advocate for issues of diversity, equity and inclusion.

 Jania (she/her) studied at York University graduating with a bachelor’s degree in Human Rights and Equity Studies.
 Her educational history and lived experience have helped her gain an in-depth understanding of equity, diversity and inclusion.
 Her time working with Parents Against Simcoe County has helped her further her knowledge in dealing with anti-black Racism.
 She is dedicated to equity, diversity and inclusion work.

 / Equity, Diversity, and Inclusion Analyst

 Natasha (she/her) grew up in Simcoe County in a rural predominantly white community.
 After her own child experienced the same types of incidents Natasha had with anti-Black racism at school as a child, Natasha founded the non-profit organization Parents Against Racism Simcoe County.
 Natasha completed her Master’s Degree in Education with a concentration in Applied Behaviour Analysis.